eraybasar/pesdk-docs/_guides/html5/v4/features/transform.md

 ## Apply Button in DesktopUI

-An optional apply button can be enabled that exits the tool.
+An optional apply button can be enabled that exits the transform tool and goes back to the default tool.

 {% capture first_snippet %}
 DesktopUI